Kartikgarg74/30DAYSML/DAY_17/README.md

-# Generative Models
+# Recurrent Neural Networks (RNNs)

-Welcome to the **Day 17** repository of our 30-Day Machine Learning series!
-In this repository, you'll find all the resources, code snippets, and materials needed to understand and implement **Generative Models**, with a focus on **Generative Adversarial Networks (GANs)**.
+Welcome to **Day 17** of our 30-Day Machine Learning series!
+In this repository, you will find all the resources, code snippets, and materials you need to understand and implement **Recurrent Neural Networks (RNNs)** for sequence prediction and time-series forecasting tasks.

 ---

 ## 📋 **Overview**
-Generative models are a class of machine learning models designed to generate new data samples from an underlying distribution.
-In this session, we dive into **Generative Adversarial Networks (GANs)**, a powerful type of generative model, and cover:
+Recurrent Neural Networks (RNNs) are a class of neural networks designed for processing sequential data, where each output depends on the previous computations.
+In today's session, we cover:

-1. **What are Generative Models?**
+1. **What is an RNN?**
-   - Introduction to the concept and types of generative models.
-2. **What are GANs?**
-   - Structure and components of GANs: Generator and Discriminator.
+   - The basic structure of RNNs and how they handle sequential data.
-3. **How GANs Work:**
+2. **How RNNs Work:**
-   - The adversarial process: How the generator and discriminator work together.
+   - The role of hidden states, backpropagation through time, and the vanishing gradient problem.
+3. **Types of RNNs:**
+   - Basic RNNs, Long Short-Term Memory (LSTM), and Gated Recurrent Units (GRU).
-4. **Building a GAN:**
+4. **Building an RNN Model:**
-   - Step-by-step implementation using TensorFlow/Keras.
+   - Step-by-step implementation of RNN models using TensorFlow/Keras.
-5. **Training GANs:**
+5. **Applications:**
-   - Common challenges and strategies for training GANs, including loss functions and optimization.
-6. **Applications of GANs:**
-   - Image generation, style transfer, and more.
+   - Time-series forecasting, language modeling, sequence-to-sequence tasks.

 ---